isomerpages/pa-cdcvouchers-v2/_residents/Residents' FAQ.md

 <ul class="jekyllcodex_accordion">
 			<li>
     <input type="checkbox" id="accordion8">
     <label for="accordion8"><span style="font-weight: 700; font-size: 20px; font-style: normal; color:#000080">How do I claim or retrieve my household's CDC Vouchers?
-Do I need to claim twice?</span></label>
+Do I need to re-claim the vouchers ?</span></label>
     <div>
-			<p>Only one member representing the household needs to make the claim digitally via Singpass at <a href="https://go.gov.sg/cdcv"><strong>go.gov.sg/cdcv</strong></a>.</p>
+			<p>Yes.
+Claiming process remains the same as past years' CDC Vouchers.
+Only one member representing the household needs to make the claim digitally via Singpass at <a href="https://go.gov.sg/cdcv"><strong>go.gov.sg/cdcv</strong></a>.</p>
 			<p>
-1) Visit <a href="https://go.gov.sg/cdcv"><strong>go.gov.sg/cdcv</strong></a> , select CDC Vouchers 2023 and login with Singpass to claim your vouchers. </p>
+1) Visit <a href="https://go.gov.sg/cdcv"><strong>go.gov.sg/cdcv</strong></a> , select CDC Vouchers 2024 and login with Singpass to claim your vouchers. </p>
 			<p>
 2) You may also use <a href="https://go.gov.sg/cdcv"><strong>go.gov.sg/cdcv</strong></a> to retrieve your previous voucher link by logging in to Singpass again.
 			</p>
 			<p>
-3) There will only be 1 voucher link sent via SMS, that will contain both the CDC Vouchers for using at participating heartland merchants and hawkers, and at participating supermarkets.
-These vouchers can be used till 31 December 2023.
-You can refer to the <a href="/residents/how-to-claim-cdc-vouchers">step-by-step infographics</a> or the notification letter on how to claim and spend the $300 CDC Vouchers. </p>
+3) The voucher link will be sent via SMS, that will contain both the CDC Vouchers for using at participating heartland merchants and hawkers, and at participating supermarkets.
+These vouchers can be used till 31 December 2024.
+You can refer to the <a href="/residents/how-to-claim-cdc-vouchers">step-by-step infographics</a> or the notification letter on how to claim and spend the $500 CDC Vouchers. </p>
     </div>
   </li>
 				<li>